Treatment of storage and related expenses

 Ownership of the goods remains with the seller.
 Thus normally the storage expenses will be recovered by the seller as part of the price actually paid or payable by the buyer.
 If not, these expenses are to be included in the customs value if they constitute a payment made directly or indirectly to the seller or for his benefit.

 At this stage the buyer owns the goods.
 Expenses incurred by the buyer after purchase cannot be considered as a payment made directly or indirectly to the seller or for his benefit.
 Such expenses represent activities undertaken by the buyer on his own account.
-The cost of these activities is to be added to the price actually paid or payable for the imported goods but only if Article 32 of the Code provides for adjustment in respect of them.
+The cost of these activities is to be added to the price actually paid or payable for the imported goods but only if Article 71 of the UCC provides for adjustment in respect of them.
 As no such provision exists, the storage expenses are not to be included in the customs value.

 The goods are temporarily stored incidental to their transport